 Costs for Record Review and Copying

-(1) Outside Copying/Loaning Records -- In order to protect the integrity of Department records, no records may be loaned or taken off-premises by a person besides Department staff unless the Department has a contract with the person removing the records.
+(1) Outside Copying/Loaning Records -- In order to protect the integrity of DEQ records, no records may be loaned or taken off-premises by a person besides DEQ staff unless DEQ has a contract with the person removing the records.

 (2) Hardcopy Records:

-(a) Persons Requesting to Make Copies Themselves: Requestors are allowed to use their own equipment to make copies of requested records depending on the facilities available within each Department office.
-Use of non-Department equipment within a Department office will not be allowed without staff being present.
+(a) Persons Requesting to Make Copies Themselves: Requestors are allowed to use their own equipment to make copies of requested records depending on the facilities available within each DEQ office.
+Use of non-DEQ equipment within a DEQ office will not be allowed without staff being present.
 Staff time will be charged at $30.00 per hour.
-The Department office may determine that use of non-Department equipment will not be allowed based on:
+DEQ office may determine that use of non-DEQ equipment will not be allowed based on:

 (A) Staff time available to oversee the copying; and